OpenBB-finance/OpenBB/website/content/terminal/reference/forecast/signal.md

 ---
 title: signal
-description: The documentation provides information about the 'Signal' function, which is used to add a price signal to a dataset based on closing price.
+description: "The documentation provides information about the 'Signal' function, which" is used to add a price signal to a dataset based on closing price.
 The signal predicts if a short-term price will go up or down as compared to the long-term.
 keywords: